WISEA 1810−1010: Discovery

 WISEA 1810-1010 was first identified with the NEOWISE proper motion survey in 2016, but the proper motion could not be confirmed because of the high density of background stars in this field near the galactic plane.
 In 2020 the object was re-examined with the WiseView tool by the researchers of the Backyard Worlds project and was found to have significant proper motion.
 Additionally the object was independently discovered by the citizen scientist Arttu Sainio via the Backyard Worlds project.

 Observations

 The object was initially observed by the Backyard Worlds researchers from US and Canada with Keck/NIRES and Palomar/TripleSpec.
 Later it was observed by another team from Spain, UK and Poland with NOT/ALFOSC, GTC/multiple instruments and Calar Alto/Omega2000.
+Additional photometry and a spectrum was obtained with GTC/EMIR.

 Analysis of the Keck and Palomar spectrum found that WISEA 1810-1010 has much deeper 1.15 μm (Y/J-band) absorption when compared to the extreme subdwarf of spectral type L7 2MASS 0532+8246, but the shape of the H-band is similar to this esdL7.
 The Y- and J-band spectrum does match better with spectra from subdwarfs with early spectral type T.